pdp10/sbpipe/docs/source/user_manual.md

 - Save the report in the same folder with the same name as the model but replacing the extension .cps with .csv.

-#### Pipelines using R
+#### Pipelines using R / Python

 **pipeline: simulation**

 - The R model must be a functional.
 - The model output must be saved to a file with Time as first column.
 This file must be the model name with csv or txt extension.
-Fields must be separated by TAB, and row names must be discarded:
+Fields must be separated by TAB, and row names must be discarded.

-- write.table(out, file="simple_lotka_volterra.csv", sep="\t", row.names=FALSE) .
+#### Pipelines using Java

+**pipeline: simulation**

+- The Java model must be a functional and invokable as a Jar file.
+- The Jar file must include a manifest.mf in it (it must be possible to invoke the jar file without having to specify the main class).
+- The Jar program must receive the file name of the report file as input parameter.
+- The Jar program must save the model output to file with Time as first column.
+The fields in this file must be separated by TAB, and row names must be discarded.

 ### Running SB pipe